Leicester Branch12th January 2015 by Sam Whiting

 A little club history: we were founded by Max Handsley,

 We have selected two Leicester card issuers for you.

 Firstly, J. Goddard & Sons, of Station Street, Leicester.
 This issuer were Silver and Silver-Plate cleaning powder manufacturers; though you will find them downgraded in most dealer catalogues as to simply making “metal polish”.
 They issued several very attractive large size sets of cards, unsurprisingly mostly dealing with antique silver and silver-plated wares.

 “Old Silver” (a set of 12 cards with attractive red backgrounds, issued 1924) –

 “Use and Cleaning of Silverware” (first series issued 1926, if 2 cards can be called a series – plus a second series of 6 cards issued 1937) –

-“Cleaning a Silver Teapot” 1928, 4 very unusual cards in black and white showing a maid cleaning a teapot then looking at it finished –
+“Cleaning a Silver Teapot” 1928, 4 very unusual cards in black and white showing a rather saucy maid cleaning a teapot, then sitting on a table looking at it finished –

 “Silverware with Flowers” first set of 4 cards issued in 1930, second set of 8 cards issued in 1933 –